toddfast/js-template/README.md

 # Reference

-There are four primary jQuery nethods in *js-template*:
+There are four primary jQuery methods in *js-template*:

 * `refillTemplate()`
 * `fillTemplate()`